December 21, 2016

 C. Personal testimony- A veteran is competent as a layperson to testify on that which he has personal knowledge (See Layno v.
 Brown, 6 Vet.
 App.
 465, 470 (1994)).
-Therefore, your case should include any observation of blood on the jet injector, blood on the arm of the soldier vaccinated in front of you, and blood on your arm.
+Therefore, the veteran’s claim should include any observation of blood on the jet injector, blood on the arm of the soldier vaccinated in front of him or her, and blood that was present upon the veteran’s arm.
 Moreover, any observations that the jet injector was not wiped clean in between vaccinations.
-Keep your testimony strictly to what you experienced through your five physical senses (especially what you saw).
-Under no circumstances make any assumptions.
-There is a difference between saying you saw blood on the nozzle of the jet injector compared to you saying the jet injector was bloody and infected with hepatitis C. The former is a fact and the latter is an assumption.
+This testimony should be kept strictly to what the veteran experienced through his or her five physical senses (especially what the veteran saw).
+Under no circumstances should the veteran make any assumptions.
+There is a difference between a veteran saying he saw blood on the nozzle of the jet injector compared to saying the jet injector was bloody and infected with hepatitis C. The former is a fact and the latter is an assumption.

-D. Testimony from fellow recruits who were vaccinated with you.
+D. Testimony from fellow recruits who were vaccinated with the veteran.
 Such testimony should document lack of sterilization practices and observations of blood.
 These testimonies are informally known as “Buddy Letters.”
-The veteran writing the Buddy Letter should include a copy of his DD214 or other military documentation proving he or she served with you.
+The veteran writing the Buddy Letter should include a copy of his DD214 or other military documentation proving he or she served with the veteran.

 -In cases where the veteran is deceased, the surviving spouse can testify that the veteran repeatedly stated his or her only risk factor were his or her military jet injector vaccinations.

 (3) Nexus letter from a treating physician, especially a hepatitis/liver doctor (known as a gastroenterologist or hepatologist).
-A nexus letter is a letter written by a physician who after performing a complete review of your medical history makes a determination on the probability that your current condition is related to your past risk factors.
-Key points for your physician to include in a nexus letter:
+A nexus letter is a letter written by a physician who after performing a complete review of the veteran’s medical history makes a determination on the probability that the veteran’s current condition is related to past risk factors.
+Key points for physicians to include in a nexus letter:

-A. The condition of your liver, especially if a liver biopsy was performed.
-With a liver biopsy a physician can approximate a timeline for the onset of hepatitis C by comparing the condition of your liver to research on how long it takes to develop cirrhosis.
+A. The condition of the veteran’s liver, especially if a liver biopsy was performed.
+With a liver biopsy a physician can approximate a timeline for the onset of hepatitis C by comparing the condition of the veteran’s liver to research on how long it takes to develop cirrhosis.
 For instance in my father’s claim, I presented evidence of a liver biopsy performed in 1986 which stated he had “partial cirrhosis.”
 This evidence helped substantiate that his onset of hepatitis C was during the early to mid-1970s when he was inservice.

 B. Lack of risk factors.
-The physician writing the nexus letter should demonstrate that you lack the typical risk factors for hepatitis C.
+The physician writing the nexus letter should demonstrate that the veteran lack sthe typical risk factors for hepatitis C.

 C. Multiple risk factors.
 Possessing other risk factors is not dispositive to making a claim.
-If other risk factors do exist the physician should weigh your inservice risk factors to your non-service risk factors.
-The physician will need to state why he or she believes those non-service risks were the unlikely cause of your hepatitis C infection when compared to your inservice risks which include exposure to bloody and unsanitary jet injector vaccinations.
+If other risk factors do exist the physician should weigh the veteran’s inservice risk factors to the veteran’s non-service risk factors.
+The physician will need to state why he or she believes those non-service risks were the unlikely cause of the veteran’s hepatitis C infection when compared to the inservice risks which include exposure to bloody and unsanitary jet injector vaccinations.

-D. The physician should fully weigh and consider the evidence in relation to your case and then determine the likelihood that you contracted hepatitis C from your military jet injection vaccinations and any other inservice risk factors.
-This analysis would be a professional opinion as opposed to a mere speculation of how you acquired HCV.
+D. The physician should fully weigh and consider the evidence in relation to the veteran’s case and then determine the likelihood that the veteran contracted hepatitis C from past military jet injection vaccinations and any other inservice risk factors.
+This analysis would be a professional opinion as opposed to a mere speculation of how the veteran acquired HCV.
 A nexus based on mere speculation holds no evidentiary weight in court.

 ◦ A VA Law Judge noted, “The use of the speculative word ‘possible’ renders the opinion inadequate for the purposes of establishing service connection.
 See Warren v.
 Brown, 6 Vet.
 App.
 4, 6 (1993)” (BVA Case # 1553509).